-D.7: The "High-Rise" urban form category is not specifically mapped as it needs to be strategically designed into specific sites to minimize visual and shadow impact.
+D.7: The High-Rise building scale category is not specifically mapped as it needs to be strategically designed into specific sites to minimize visual and shadow impact.
 Recommended sites for consideration are noted in the detailed plan recommendations that follow.

-D.8 Where permitted and mapped, the high-rise urban form category should not exceed 16 storeys.
+D.8 Where permitted and mapped, the High-Rise urban form category should not exceed 16 storeys.